HSW322 - Applied Social Research in Ethical and Political Context

 Trimester 2: Cloud (online)^ with significant campus requirements

 This unit is available only to students enrolled in the Bachelor of Social Work (H330)

 HSW221 and HSW314 (or appropriate experience in human services organisations as approved by the unit chair)

-^They are also expected to attend a one day seminar at Waterfront (Geelong) - dates to be advised
+^Students must attend and participate in a 1 day workshop at Waterfront (Geelong) - date to be advised.

 The unit aims to develop students' research skills as another social work method or approach, through an understanding of research as applied in evaluation and needs assessment.
 The unit shows how applied research through evaluation and needs assessment is linked to policies, programs and modes of practice (case work, group work and community work), and can facilitate change through identifying gaps in services and evaluating the appropriateness, effectiveness and efficiency of existing policies, programs and practices.
 The unit will introduce students to approaches, designs and methods that can be applied through appropriate research to enhance social work practice and to achieve social change.